Big lie: Analysis

 Psychiatrist Bandy X. Lee notes that emotional reasons lie beneath the acceptance of outrageous assertions such as the big lie, stating:

 Usually, they are trying to find comfort and to avoid pain. ...
 This happens in states of lesser health, where one is less inclined to venture into new domains or to seek creative solutions.
 There is comfort in repetition, and so a people or a nation under duress will gravitate more toward what is repeated to them than what is realistic.
 Adolf Hitler understood this very well, which is why the American psychologist Walter Langer coined the phrase to describe his method.

 Social media also plays a role in such emotional responses, according to Bowers-Abbott, who states:It was easier to dislodge untruths before social media.
 In social media, people tend to take public positions.
 When that position turns out to be wrong, it's embarrassing.
 And backing down is typically seen as weakness.
 So they double-down on untrue claims to save face and personal credibility. ...
 We are way too emotionally attached to being right.
 It would be better for our culture as a whole to value uncertainty and intellectual humility and curiosity.
 Those values help us ask questions without the expectation of permanent answers.

 Durvasula, Blanchard and Lee agree that it is unlikely that a believer in a big lie can be persuaded through the presentation of factual evidence.
 Durvasula argues that improvement in critical thinking skills is necessary, stating: "It means ending algorithms that only provide confirmatory news and instead people seeing stories and information that provide other points of view ... creating safe spaces to have these conversations ... encouraging civil discourse with those who hold different opinions, teaching people to find common ground (e.g. love of family) even when belief systems are not aligned."
 Blanchard says that "[S]preaders of the Big Lie will only be discredited in the eyes of their supporters if they face their greatest fear – accountability. ...
 They must be seen to lose at the ballot box, they must be arrested when they break the law, they must be sued for every defamation, they must be pursued with every legal tool available in an open society. ...
 Above all else they must be seen as weak.
 Only then will their lies lose their usefulness for the millions who once saw something to gain – personally, psychologically, politically, financially – in choosing to believe."
-Lee notes that it is important when attempting to disabuse someone of a big lie, it is important not to put them on the defensive: "You have to fix the underlying emotional vulnerability that led people to believing it in the first place.
+Lee notes that when attempting to disabuse someone of a big lie, it is important not to put them on the defensive: "You have to fix the underlying emotional vulnerability that led people to believing it in the first place.
 For populations, it is usually the pain of not having a place in the world, which socioeconomic inequality exacerbates.
 Deprivation of health care, education, an ability to make a living, and other avenues for dignity can make a population psychologically vulnerable to those who look to exploit them."